GW-HIVE/microbiome/Accession List/README.md

-This directory houses code used to create accession lists for organisms from raw Censuscope output files.
+This directory houses code used to create accession lists for organisms from raw Censuscope output files.<br>
 "accession_list_curator1.0.py" is the most up-to-date version, and combines the other three files into one.